Copied to Clipboard

 After your morning feast, set off for the idyllic Chester County, with a first stop less than an hour away at Longwood Gardens.
 Walk arm in arm through the more than 1,000 acres of botanical beauty.
 No matter the season, there’s always plenty of nature indoors and out to inspire visitors at the Italian Water Garden, Flower Garden Walk and Peirce’s Woods, a year-round woodland garden.

-Where: Cafe La Maude, 816 N. 4th Street
+Where: Cafe La Maude, 816 N. 4th Street, Philadelphia, PA

-Longwood Gardens, 1001 Longwood Road, Kennett Square
+Longwood Gardens, 1001 Longwood Road, Kennett Square, PA

 Trattoria La Tavola is situated in the heart of charming Kennett Square.
 The Italian BYOB takes advantage of its location within the “Mushroom Capital of the World” and features dishes like risotto with Kennett Square mushrooms and shrimp and the Kennett Square truffle mushroom pizza.